qualityshepherd/brine/assets/posts/southern_coast.md

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida, met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.

-Ida's diary lies under her old bed on four floor.
-In it, she reveals that her true love was the captain of The Crown's Fury.
+Ida's diary lies under her old bed on fourth floor.
+In it, she reveals that her one true love was the captain of The Crown's Fury.
 News that his ship was lost in the Battle Mistwood came the same day she lept from the tower.
-She and the other ghosts activate the old light to summon the spectral ship from the depths.
+She and the other ghosts activate the old light to summon the ghost ship from the depths.

 At the edge of the cliffs is an aged bouquet of purple bog orchids, with a card that reads "My dearest Ida, Your favorite color.
 Love, Peter".